-Scaffolding Scope of Work: Template and Checklist for Commercial GCs
+Scaffolding Scope of Work: OSHA Compliance and Multi-Trade Access

 Scaffolding is one of the most safety-critical and operationally complex temporary works scopes on a commercial construction site.
 When the scaffolding scope of work is incomplete — when it fails to define the erection sequence, the design basis, the access schedule, or which trades share the platform — the result is safety incidents, unplanned demobilization costs, and schedule interference between multiple trades competing for the same scaffold.
 This guide covers the sub-trade requirements, package deliverables, and coordination checkpoints every PM and estimator needs in their scaffolding scope of work.